leodonethat/leodonethat.github.io/_posts/2023-02-13-transforming_ethereum_data_with_dbt.md

 ## Writing our first data-shaping transformation

+We now have a neatly organized table containing all the blockchain transactions.
+With this data, we can explore various avenues of analysis and let our creativity run wild.

-Now we have a nice table of blockchain transactions.
-We can let our imagination roam free and do all sorts of analysis.
-To take a first step in that direction let's create a transformation to calculate daily aggregations (for the number of transactions plus the total value of it).
+To take the first step in that direction, our next task will be to create a transformation that can calculate daily aggregations for the number of transactions, as well as their total value.

-Note we are using a custom user-defined function `hex_to_num` to make conversions easier.
-One idea is to use it in the previous transformations but for the purposes of this proof of concept we will keep the code as simple as possible.
+It's important to note that we will be using a custom user-defined function called `hex_to_num` to simplify conversions.
+Although this function could have been used in previous transformations, we will keep the code as straightforward as possible for the purpose of this proof of concept.

 ```sql
 select